EmilyLin8073/Pig-Latin/README.md

 Mac/Unix: use `python -m venv env` command in the project directory

-Windows: use `python -m venv env` command in the project directory
+Windows: use `py -m venv env` command in the project directory

 #### For activating a python virtual environment: